 Listen to Your Customer Needs

-Your website and Google My Business (GMB) page should provide a simple and easy explanation of what you do, how you do it, and how your customers can hire you to do it.
-We have all been searching on Google and found businesses that didn’t provide that key information we needed.
+Your website and Google Business Profile (GBP) page (formerly GMB) should provide a simple and easy explanation of what you do, how you do it, and how your customers can hire you to do it.
+We have all been searching on Google and found businesses that didn’t provide the key information we needed.
 You may want an explanation of the pricing, the process involved in getting the job done, or if this business has dealt with your specific issue.
 You should provide all of this information in an easy-to-navigate way on your website.

-With the pandemic, I have come across so many restaurants with inaccurate or incomplete information.
-The hours are wrong or they don’t explain that they have curbside pickup or takeout.
-Often, the searcher will just move on to an option where they are sure.
-This doesn’t only apply to restaurants though.
-Think about how it applies to your business.
 Make it easy for your potential customers to see that you have what they are looking for, and remember every page on your site may be the first time someone is interacting with you.
-You should include your strengths and the reasons you should be chosen for this particular issue on that page, not just hidden in your about page somewhere that nobody ever goes to.
+You should include your strengths and the reasons you should be chosen for this particular issue on that page, not just hidden on your about page somewhere that nobody ever goes to.
 You only have a few seconds to show your customer you have what they need.
 Don’t make them do extra work to find it.

 The benefit of SEO and even paid search is that users will go directly to the page that talks about what they are searching for (if your ads are set up properly).
 Remember this and provide content for all the ways you might be needed.
 Then explain how you understand their issue and how you can solve it.
 Just like if they walked up to you and asked about it.

 Make it Easy to Hire You